proudcloud/clouduino/example/README.md

  - Check if powersupply is sufficient, VCC pin should receive a stable 3.3V.
 Any lower than 2.9V supplied power causes upload to fail nor would the Clouduino function properly even on normal mode.
  - Use a very short USB cable as much as possible.
 Very long cables to tend fail UART communication due to delay induced by excess cable length.

-Doublecheck your code:
+Double-check your code:
  - Make sure to include SPI.h for anything involving GPIO or ADC pin applications
- - Don't forget to include MCP23S17.h if utilizing GPIO pins, and MCP3208.h for analog reading.
+ - Don't forget to include MCP23S17.h if utilizing GPIO pins, and MCP3208.h for analog reading and conversion using analog pins.